 - You do not know where they will die!
 Not knowing where an animal is going to die leaves you needing to be lucky!
-If you have squirrels in your attic, you do not want them to die up there, you want them to be outdoors where it is not going to cause a strong odor.
+If you have squirrels in your attic, you do not want them to die up there; you want them to be outdoors where it will not cause a strong odor.

 - Risk of secondary poisoning.
-If a squirrel eats poison and then get eating by a predator, then that predator is now going to be affected by the poison.
+If a squirrel eats poison and then gets eaten by a predator, then that predator will be affected by the poison.

-If you decide to use poison to catch squirrels, then I suggest that you use a trap that is designed to keep the squirrel captive until the poison takes effect.
-That way, you know where the squirrel is going to die, and there is no risk to other wildlife (as long as the trap is not big enough to let bigger wildlife in).
+If you decide to use poison to catch squirrels, then I suggest that you use a trap designed to keep the squirrel captive until the poison takes effect.
+That way, you know where the squirrel will die, and there is no risk to other wildlife (as long as the trap is not big enough to let bigger wildlife in).

 Frequently Asked Questions

 What is the best food to attract squirrels?